KOHI

-First put on the air in 1960, AM-1600 KOHI has been serving eastern Columbia County for over 50 years.
+First put on the air in 1959, AM-1600 KOHI has been serving eastern Columbia County for over 66 years.
 It also airs in part of western Cowlitz County, Washington.

-KOHI features local news, weather, information about school closings, and information about upcoming events; programs it airs include [], Liberty Roundtable and locally produced Sports Talk Saturday at 9am.
-It airs the internationally syndicated program The X-Zone with Rob McConnell, which deals with paranormal topics including parapsychology and UFOs.
-KOHI's local news program is called Columbia County Magazine, it is hosted by Marty Rowe and features community information and discussions on topics including volunteerism.
-In 2009, KOHI ran "Lucky Jim's Fishing Show", a fictitious radio sitcom written and directed by local Hillsboro policeman Michael Rouches and producer Alex Rowe somewhat based on Rouches personal experiences.
+KOHI features local news, weather, information about school closings, and information about upcoming events; programs it airs include [ Liberty Roundtable and locally produced Sports Talk Saturday at 10am.
+It airs the internationally syndicated programs Dr.Daliah every night at 9P and at 12mdt The Paracast, which deals with paranormal topics including parapsychology and UFOs.
+KOHI's local programming includes Keep it Local Columbia County every Monday-Friday from 6:05-7am.
 As of August 2011, the station also runs meetings of the Columbia County Board of Commissioners.
-KOHI also broadcasts old time radio shows under the label KOHI Radio Theatre.